eroizys/eroizys/README.md

 Third Year BSC in Information Technology Student
 ------------------------------------------------

-I've been coding since high school, I started out with Delphi and began to learn HTML, CSS, JavaScript, PHP, and C++ in my tertiary institution.
-I am an avid and quick learner who always seeks to learn new things and improve my knowledge of things already known to me.
-I enjoy development because it allows me to be creative and provides me with the ability to build and improve various projects.
-This is also what motivates me to always work as proficiently as I can.
+Embarking on my coding journey during high school, I ventured into the realm of Delphi before embracing a veritable menagerie of languages including HTML, CSS, JavaScript, PHP, C++, C#, and Java during my tertiary education.
+With an insatiable appetite for learning, I relish the opportunity to expand my knowledge and creativity through development, constantly striving to enhance projects both new and old.
+This unyielding pursuit of proficiency serves as my guiding light, fueling my passion for innovation and excellence in every endeavor.

 * 🌍  I'm based in Pretoria, South Africa
 * ✉️  You can contact me at [geminilopes9@gmail.com](mailto:geminilopes9@gmail.com)
-* 🧠  I'm learning C++
+* 🧠  I'm learning C# and Java
 * 🤝  I'm open to collaborating on Web Development Projects
 * ⚡  I don't like avocadoes